-You'll love these creamy Mexican wet burritos!
+You'll love this creamy Mexican wet burrito recipe!

 Do your kids usually turn their noses up at this type of recipe?
 Mine normally do, but they ate every bite of these and asked for more.
 Of course they didn't want the chunky salsa on theirs like we did, but at least they ate the beans, the taco meat (ground beef with heart and a little liver!), and cheese!

 I remember back in the day before what I call my ‘food conversion‘, I used to make a burrito filling recipe that we loved at the time, but makes me ill to think about it now: canned chili mixed with Velveeta cheese of all things, NASTY!

 This recipe tastes better and is much more nutritious!